jakoss/SoundFingerprinting.Extensions.LMDB/README.md

 ## Technical details

-LMDB itself is very fast key-value based on B+Tree and Memory Mapped File.
+LMDB itself is very fast key-value database based on B+Tree and Memory Mapped File.

 This storage is slow to write (because inserts and deletes are single threaded - locks are already in code) but very fast to random reads (very efficent reading in highly concurrent environments).